BenjaminGopp/CSharpFeatureBlocker/README.md

 More information on code analyzers: https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview?view=vs-2019

 ## Other solutions
 There are other solutions out there.
-But non of them is so powerfull like the C# feature blocker.
+But none of them is so powerfull like the C# feature blocker.
 ### .editorconfig
 With the .editorconfig file you can enforce formatting styles and some coding styles.
 It is possible to disable single csharp features.
 Visual Studio Code does not support the .editorconfig file!